klemenkenda/atena/README.md

 ### Docker
 [Docker](https://docs.docker.com/get-started/overview/) is an open platform for developing, shipping, and running applications.
 Docker was installed using [this guide](https://docs.docker.com/engine/install/ubuntu/) (install using repository).
 The current docker version installed is 20.10.6.<br>
-Running images with docker is described [here](https://docs.docker.com/engine/reference/commandline/run/)
+Running images with docker is described [here](https://docs.docker.com/engine/reference/commandline/run/)<br><br>
+**Docker compose:** In addition docker compose 1.29.2 was also installed using [this](https://docs.docker.com/compose/install/) instructions.

+### Influxdb
+Influxdb is a time series database.
+On Atena a 2.0.6 version is deployed with docker.
+The docker compose file is located at /mnt/data/docker_services/naiades_influxdb_grafana/docker-compose.yml.
+The storage is mounted to docker volumes influxdb_storage and configurations at influxdb_configurations.<br>
+List of buckets for organization naiades:
+* braila

 ### Grafana
 Grafana is the open source analytics & monitoring solution for every database.
-On Atena it is run a a docker container, created from the image available on [docker hub](https://hub.docker.com/r/grafana/grafana)
+On Atena it is run a a docker container, created from the latest image available on [docker hub](https://hub.docker.com/r/grafana/grafana).
+The docker compose file is located at /mnt/data/docker_services/naiades_influxdb_grafana/docker-compose.yml.
+The grafana storage directory is mounted at docker volumes grafana.

 ### Elasticsearch